impel-intelligence/dippy-bittensor-subnet/docs/FAQ.md

 For 3, this is a rare but possible occurence.
 For these cases, there is a separate queue that runs _only_ after _all other_ models have been evaluated.

+In the case that there seems to be an issue with a miner submitted model that may be a deeper technical issue, please provide the following:
+1. A github issue with the appropriate title
+2. Steps to reproduce the failure

 ## I have a specific question about my miner.
 Where can I get answers?

 Assuming you are encountering a technical issue that cannot be answered from the existing documentation, the fastest way to receive a response is through Github issues for this project.
-Any other attempts (DMs, ping, etc) will not be prioritized.
+Any other attempts (DMs, ping, etc) will _not_ be prioritized.
 If the answer to your question is easily found in the existing documentation or code, your question will be ignored or closed.

+If you are asking questions on the discord channel, you _must_ end your response with the character 🫘 (subject to change over time).
+This will provide proof that you have taken the time to read the documentation carefully.

 ## I heard there's a scoring reset.
 What do I have to do?